-With a software-defined network security fabric in place, clients will be well-positioned to drive new efficiencies into their security infrastructure using automation.
-Invest in creating and refining a software-defined network and security control plane that will form the basis of a robust and adaptive security operation.
+With a software-defined network security fabric in place, you will be well-positioned to drive new efficiencies into your security infrastructure using automation.
+Invest in creating and refining a software-defined networkand security control plane that will form the basis of a robust and adaptive security operation.